 HubSpot’s App Marketplace offers tons of native integrations to help you connect HubSpot’s data to other software (or the other way around) that might be essential to your business.
 One of the popular integrations is with Salesforce.

 In this blog, you will learn all the steps to connect Salesforce to HubSpot, and how to maintain your CRM healthy once the integration is running.
-If you are looking to migrate from Salesforce to HubSpot, check out this other post here.
+If you are looking to migrate from Salesforce to HubSpot, check out this post.

 Getting Started with Salesforce Integration